MASQ-Project/Node/PRACTICE.md

 to make sure all the styling issues are taken care of and won't break the CI build.

 ### Version-Control Branching
-When you start work on an issue, you should merge Node's `master` branch into your sandbox to make sure you're starting with the latest version you can.
+When you start work on an issue, you should pull Node's `master` branch into your sandbox to make sure you're starting with the latest version you can.

 Then you should create a feature branch named after your issue.
 For example, if you're working on